 Water resistance: IP54

-The 360 Lumen Nitecore TINI 380 Lumen USB Rechargeable Keychain Flashlight is crazy bright.
+The 500 Lumen Nitecore TINI 2 Lumen USB-C Rechargeable Keychain Flashlight is crazy bright.
 It is far and away the best keychain flashlight we have ever used because it is the brightest keychain flashlight we have ever used.
+It is even better than the old 380lumen Tini.

 The Nitecore keychain flashlight is about 2x the price of the AAA Lumintop EDC01, but as noted, this flashlight is crazy bright and small.
 Best feature?
-It recharges using micro USB!
+It recharges using USB-C!
 No external batteries required.
-It has been on August's keychain for over a year now and it is holding up extremely well (the paint is off in a couple spots in the picture).
 This is brightest small flashlight we have, hands down.

 What is the brightest tactical flashlight?